ottome95/html-css-box-style-code-along-html-000/README.md

 It's now time to version our changes using Git.
 To do so, in Terminal type `git add .` and press return.
 Then type `git commit -m "style backgrounds for section, navbar, and details"` and press return.
 Then push up this feature branch `git push -u origin navbar-and-background-styles` and press return.
 Next merge the changes into your master branch.
 Type `git checkout master` and press return, then `git merge navbar-and-background-styles` and press return.
 Then `git push origin master` and press return.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/fe-code-along-ex-5' title='Code Along Exercise 5'>Code Along Exercise 5</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/html-css-box-style-code-along'>Box Style Code-Along</a> on Learn.co and start learning to code for free.</p>